-The complex was originally built-in 1632 by King Prasat Thong who was the son of King Ekathotsarot.
-Ekathotsarot got shipwrecked on an Island on the Chao Phraya River.
+Bang Pa-In Royal Palace was originally built-in 1632 by King Prasat Thong who was the son of King Ekathotsarot.
+Ekathotsarot got shipwrecked on an island on the Chao Phraya River.
 There, he met a woman and they had a child, who would later become King Prasat Thong.
 He built the original palace along with a monastery & large pond.
 The only structure included in the original palace complex is the?Aisawan Thiphya, though it was later reconstructed.

-The palace was later abandoned during the Burmese invasion of 1767 and fell into disrepair.
+Bang Pa-In Royal Palace was later abandoned during the Burmese invasion of 1767 and fell into disrepair.
 The reconstruction of the Palace, started by King Rama IV was completed by King Rama V. Most of the buildings you see now date from 1872 to 1889 as do the large landscaped gardens.
 The palace buildings are a mix of Neo-Classical European, Classic Thai & Chinese styles.
 The King was particularly inspired by European architecture which featured heavily in the palaces reconstruction & in many classic buildings constructed in Bangkok during his reign.??

+The 46-acre palace grounds include many beautiful, impressive buildings.
 The Phra Thinang Aisawan Thiphya-Art is a Thai style pavilion on the palaces lake.
 The pavilion is also known as ?the divine seat of personal freedom?.
 It is the most well-known symbol of the palace.
 The king built the pavilion in 1876 as a replica of the Phra Thinang Aphonphimok Prasat in the Grand Palace.
 It replaced the original pavilion built by King Prasat Thong.
 The Pavilion has four porches & a spired roof.
 A bronze statue of King Chulalongkorn (Rama V) is?in the middle of the pavilion.??

-The Phra Thinang Wehart Chamrun is a Chinese style two-story mansion,?built by the?Chinese Chamber of Commerce.
-The name means “heavenly light” & it was presented?to King Chulalongkorn in 1889.
+The?Phra Thinang Wehart Chamrun?is a Chinese style two-story mansion,?built by the?Chinese Chamber of Commerce.
+The name means ?heavenly light? & it was presented?to King Chulalongkorn in 1889.
 The mansion?s red lacquer interior contains ornamented tiled floors, ebony furniture, a Chinese style throne, & gold, silver, and porcelain decor.
 The upper floor contains a shrine to King Mongut & King Chulalongkorn.

 Just across a bridge from the mansion is a red & yellow tower,?Ho Withun Thasana (Sages Look-Out).
-Built in 1881, It was an observatory from which to view the heavens & surrounding countryside.
+Built-in 1881, It was an observatory from which to view the heavens & surrounding countryside.
 You can climb a winding staircase inside all the way to the top.
 You will get great views of the Chinese Mansion & the palace grounds.?

 Opposite the tower is a small garden area containing two marble obelisk shrines.
-Firstly, the?Memorial to Queen Sunanda Kumariratana who the wife of King Chulalongkorn.
+Firstly, the?Memorial to Queen Sunanda Kumariratana who was the wife of King Chulalongkorn.
 She drowned with her daughter when her boat sank in the Chao Phraya River while on her way to the palace.
 As it was punishable by death for a commoner to touch a royal person, nobody tried to save them.
 The king was heartbroken and wrote a poem in English & Thai inscribed on either side of the memorial.

-The second shrine is the Rajanusorn Memorial to Princess Saovabhark Nariratana & the Royal Children.
+The second shrine is the Rajanusorn?Memorial to?Princess?Saovabhark Nariratana & the Royal Children.
 The princess was the king?s consort & died in 1887 along with their three children.
 The princess was only 34 years old & the children 18 months, six & nine years old.
 The marble shrine contains their portraits.
 A nearby sala displays a portrait of the princess where people can also pay their respects.

-The Phra Thinang Warophat Phiman is a Neo-Classical style one-story mansion, built-in 1876.
+The Phra Thinang Warophat Phiman?is a Neo-Classical style one-story mansion,?built-in?1876.
 King Chulalongkorn used it as his residence & throne hall.
 The interior decor?contains paintings depicting events & scenes from Thai history & Literature.
 This where the royal family stays when they are in residence.?